Finbuckle/Finbuckle.MultiTenant/docs/Introduction.md

 Check out the [GitHub repository](https://github.com/Finbuckle/Finbuckle.MultiTenant) to ask a question, make a request, or check out the code!

 ## Sample Projects
-In addition to this documentation a variey of sample projects are available.
+In addition to this documentation a variety of sample projects are available.
 Be sure to read the information on the index page of each sample and the code comments in the `Startup` class.

 [Authentication Options Sample](https://github.com/Finbuckle/Finbuckle.MultiTenant/tree/master/samples/AuthenticationOptionsSample)